Bookmark this Page: COVID-19 Updates for Businesses

-Meets first Tuesdays, 8:30am.
+First Tuesdays, 8:30am.

 Operations Committee - Plans and executes key programs that are vital to the Downtown Association including managing the L&L Assessment and operational functions for street maintenance, event execution, and volunteers.

-Meets second Tuesdays, 8:30am.
+Second Tuesdays, 8:30am.

 Marketing Committee - Develops the Downtown Association’s long-term marketing plan, creating a consistent brand and key messaging strategy to bring visitors to the downtown; plans and implements public events.